-Abraham Lincoln Traditional School (ALTS) has been in operation since the 1995/1996 school year.
-The school serves both students within the Washington Elementary School District boundaries as well as those outside.
-We are a 100% open enrollment school, meaning we welcome all students regardless of where they reside.
-We serve a diverse population of students from the Phoenix metropolitan area.
+Abraham Lincoln Traditional School (ALTS) is in its 25th year of operation.
+The school serves not only students within the boundaries of the Washington Elementary School District but under the Open Enrollment Law, serves a diverse population of students from the Phoenix metropolitan area.